halcyonmobile/react-take-home-exercise/README.md

 - 76942d66a5830 - chore: add typescript types
   - Add new types to better support the application's functionality.

+- cf750de1cd3ed - feat: add, filter, and showing tasks correctly

+  - SOLVED: The filter conditions

+  - use the types to ensure type safety
+  - add tasks correctly: guarantee that the tasks are added with the correct status, use the defined type, and use the callback form from setState to update the task list.

+  - toggle TaskCompletion: use correct taskType

+  - TaskItem Component: style working correctly, correct props types

 ## Evaluation Criteria